alphagov/govuk-puppet/README.md

 ### Rspec Basic Mode

 It is sometimes useful to have access to the normal RSpec Rake task.
-This gives access to e.g. `SPEC` and `SPEC_OPTS` environment variables in order to set the test specification and RSpec options respectively.
+This exposes the `SPEC` and `SPEC_OPTS` environment variables that mean you can set the test specification and RSpec options respectively.
 This gives finer grain control when it is needed. e.g.

     $ bundle exec rake rspec_basic_mode SPEC="./modules/collectd/spec/classes/collectd__package_spec.rb:7" SPEC_OPTS="-c"